If you’re in Osaka (or going there) and want to know what to do in Osaka then I can help you.

 America mura is a very hip neighbourhood in Osaka and not far from Dotonbori so you can combine the two together (as mentioned before).

-This area is way more relaxed than Dotonbori and has more of a boutique shopping atmosphere and an alternative atmosphere.
+This area is way more relaxed than Dotonbori and has more of a boutique shopping vibe and an alternative atmosphere.

 Boutique shopping street.